CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: Abstract

 \section{Abstract}

-Large language models (LLMs)\blfootnote{Work done when the authors were at Google Research.} have recently demonstrated remarkable performance across diverse language tasks.
+Large language models (LLMs) have recently demonstrated remarkable performance across diverse language tasks.
 But their deployment is often constrained by their substantial computational and storage requirements.
 Quantization has emerged as a key technique for addressing this challenge, enabling the compression of large models with minimal impact on performance.
 The recent GPTQ algorithm, a post-training quantization (PTQ) method, has proven highly effective for compressing LLMs, sparking a wave of research that leverages GPTQ as a core component.
 Recognizing the pivotal role of GPTQ in the PTQ landscape, we introduce CDQuant, a simple and scalable alternative to GPTQ with improved performance.
-CDQuant uses coordinate descent to minimize the layer-wise reconstruction loss to achieve high-quality quantized weights.
+CDQuant uses greedy coordinate descent to minimize the layer-wise reconstruction loss to achieve high-quality quantized weights.
 Our algorithm is easy to implement and scales efficiently to models with hundreds of billions of parameters.
-Through extensive evaluation on the PaLM2 model family, we demonstrate that CDQuant consistently outperforms GPTQ across diverse model sizes and quantization levels.
-In particular, for INT2 quantization of PaLM2-Otter, \algo~achieves a $10\%$ reduction in perplexity compared to GPTQ.
+We perform extensive evaluation on Gemma, and PaLM2 model families, and demonstrate that CDQuant consistently outperforms GPTQ in 2-4 bit weight quantization.
+Moreover, CDQuant improves the performance of state-of-the-art PTQ techniques such as QuIP and FrameQuant when used as a replacement for their GPTQ component, resulting in further gains in quality.